jpicek/SP2023-Capstone-Progress-Document/README.md

 - [ ] Week 15

 ## COMPLETE
-- [x] Week 2 - updated Progress Document, added detail for Week 1 steps, worked on React.js tutorial in Week 2, thinking ahead and planning for Week 3
+- [x] Week 2 - updated Progress Document, redesigned it in HTML, added detail for Week 1 steps, completed React.js tutorial in Week 2, thinking ahead and planning for Week 3
 - [x] Week 1 - created repo, this README, and the Individual Progress Document.txt file